20 Must-Have Healthy Boundaries In Marriage

 • People who set boundaries are labeled as selfish and rigid.

-• People setting boundaries are perceived as controllers who try to restrict their partners’ freedom.
+• People setting boundaries are seen as dominant partners who try to restrict their partners’ freedom.

-• Boundaries dictate your spouse what to do and not to do.
+• Boundaries are set to dictate what your spouse can or not do.

 • The boundary of self-protection is perceived as a punishment for the other.
 For example, when the husband spends extravagantly in spite of being told several times, then the wife chooses to have a separate bank account.
-Choosing to have a bank account is not an act of punishment for the husband.
+Here, having a separate bank account can not be considered as a way of punishing the husband.

-In any relationship you cannot expect the other person to behave the way you want them to.
-You can only request for a change in their behavior and having boundaries does not mean that you demand a behavior change from your partner.
-Therefore, you need to explain your spouse about the need to have boundaries to avoid any conflicts.
+In any relationship, you cannot expect the other person to behave the way you want them to.
+You can only request for a change in their behavior.
+Setting healthy boundaries can help fix a broken relationship, as it helps prevent misunderstandings and fosters mutual respect.
+Therefore, you need to explain to your spouse about the need to have boundaries to avoid any conflicts.

 In the context of learning to communicate the right way, writer Laura Doyle, specializing in relationship issues and York Times bestselling author, shares her personal experience.
 She says, “In the bad old days when I was setting a boundary, it came out of feeling angry (or if I’m more honest, I was actually hurt) and therefore, by the time I got around to speaking my truth, it came out laced with sarcasm, criticism and resentment.